collinbarrett/collinbarrett.github.io/_posts/2016-02-23-optimize-self-hosted-web-fonts.md

 ## Bonus: Slimming Icon Fonts

 If you are like me and have a theme designed for mass use, it likely uses some icon font as well (for features such as the social media links in the top right corner of my site).
 My parent theme, for example, uses [Fontello](https://fontello.com/) to create a custom font of approximately 120 icons.
 Many of these icons I will never actually use on this site.
 They have a small footprint, but it seems wasteful for me to serve so many unused icons to my visitors.
 So, I slimmed down my Fontello icon font to only the icons I use.
-This optimization reduced the icon font’s weight on this site from ~28KB to ~9KB for more than 100% savings (pre-gzip, so their bandwidth usage is even less).
+This optimization reduced the icon font's weight on this site from ~28KB to ~9KB for more than 100% savings (pre-gzip, so their bandwidth usage is even less).
 Unfortunately, Fontello does not have any way of supporting .woff2 files at this time, which would squeak out even a little bit more efficiency.
 In addition to slimming down the icon font itself, I slimmed down the correlating stylesheet containing the rules for all of the unused icons.

 ## Conclusion

 If you are a subscriber to the 80/20 rule, optimizing your fonts almost certainly does not fall in the recommended 20%.
-If you are a performance junkie, however, making sure your site’s fonts are up to snuff might be just what you are looking for to get that extra ounce of pizzazz out of your page loads.
+If you are a performance junkie, however, making sure your site's fonts are up to snuff might be just what you are looking for to get that extra ounce of pizzazz out of your page loads.
 If you have any questions about the process, feel free to let me know in the comments below.